NAPLAN Marking FAQ Page

 Q: What training will I be required to complete?

-A: In 2024, all markers are required to complete the ACARA online module AND attend a live training session.
-New markers are expected to attend training on location at one of our several training centres.
+A: In 2025, all markers are required to complete the ACARA online module AND attend a live training session.
+New markers are encouraged to attend face-to-face live training.
+Specific training dates and requirements will be updated when available.

 Q: What are the training dates and times?